linanw/homebridge-unifi-protect-camera-motion/README.md

+Fork to-do list
+* make tensorflow an optional dependency, to make this plugin works with hosting cloudkey g2+ which is aarch64. (failed compile tensorflow/tjfs on it)

 # Unifi-Protect-Camera-Motion

 This Homebridge plugin extends the standard [FFmpeg Homebridge plugin](https://github.com/KhaosT/homebridge-camera-ffmpeg#readme) and provides your cameras and motion sensors for use in Homekit.